 BAS Rate Increases

-BAS is provided to all servicemembers.
-However, all members are required to pay for their own meals, including enlisted members whose meals are provided for them (for example, those living in the barracks or the dorms).
+BAS is provided to all service members.
+All members are required to pay for their own meals, including enlisted members whose meals are provided for them (for example, those living in the barracks or dorms).

-Funds are either paid directly to the member or may be available through a meal card management system.
-Servicemembers in OCONUS locations might also be eligible for a monthly Cost of Living Allowance (COLA) to help further offset the cost of food.
+Funds are either paid directly to the service member or may be available through a meal card management system.
+Service members in OCONUS (outside the continental United States) locations might also be eligible for a monthly cost-of-living allowance (COLA) to help further offset the cost of food.
 COLA is not affected by BAS rates.

 How Is BAS Calculated?

-The USDA evaluates current food costs in the continental United States to help determine upcoming BAS rates.
+The USDA evaluates current food costs in the continental United The USDA evaluates current food costs in the continental United States to help determine upcoming BAS rates.
 These rates correlate with the overall cost of food in a given zip code.
-In this way, BAS is a lot like Basic Allowance for Housing (BAH).
-However, BAS rates are averaged throughout all zip codes and are applied universally, whereas BAH rates are based on the servicemember’s specific location.
+In this way, BAS is a lot like basic allowance for housing (BAH).
+However, BAS rates are averaged throughout all zip codes and are applied universally, whereas BAH rates are based on the service member’s location.

 Who Is Eligible?

-Active duty servicemembers in the Army, Air Force, Navy, and Marine Corps are eligible for BAS.
-This applies to both enlisted and officer personnel who reside off-installation and receive a separate ration waiver.
+Active-duty service members in the Army, Air Force, Navy, Marine Corps and Space Force are eligible for BAS.
+This applies to both enlisted and officer personnel who reside off installation and receive a separate ration waiver.

-Reserve component servicemembers entitled to basic pay are also eligible to receive BAS, except for personnel in recruit training.
-However, reservists only qualify for BAS when they are in an active duty status such as when they are on AGR orders or when their unit is activated.
+Reserve component service members entitled to basic pay are also eligible to receive BAS, except for personnel in recruit training.
+Reservists only qualify for BAS when they are in an active-duty status, such as when they are on Active Guard Reserve orders or when their unit is activated.
 Payment is prorated for the number of days served.

-BAS is not provided for servicemembers who are deployed or on temporary duty on field training exercises (FTX).
-During an FTX, food is provided to servicemembers by their unit.
+BAS is not provided for service members who are deployed or on temporary duty on field-training exercises (FTX).
+During an FTX, food is provided to service members by their units.

-So, if a servicemember has an FTX, BAS is supposed to be pro-rated to reflect the meals served to them in the field, even if those meals were in the form of MREs.
+If a service member has an FTX, BAS is supposed to be prorated to reflect the meals served to them in the field, even if those meals were in the form of Meals, Ready-to-Eat.

-One important thing to note is that the cost of the meal in the field is deducted from the monthly allotment for both officers and enlisted personnel.
-Though this regulation is in place, some military units don’t remove the BAS as per protocol.
+Note: The cost of the meal in the field is deducted from the monthly allotment for officers and enlisted personnel.
+Though this regulation is in place, some units don’t remove the BAS because of protocol.
 Enforcement is largely dependent on who has been assigned to do the paperwork and what kind of pressure the unit is under to save money.

-Officers entitled to basic pay are eligible to receive BAS except when on excess leave status or AWOL for more than 24-hours.
+Officers entitled to basic pay are eligible to receive BAS except when on excess leave status or absent without leave for more than 24 hours.
 Officers are not entitled to rations-in-kind.
-This means they must pay for all meals at DFACs/mess halls or organizations drawing field rations while serving field duty.
+This means they must pay for all meals at dining facilities (DFACs)/mess halls or organizations drawing field rations while serving field duty.

 - Recruits attending training

-- Members attending Reserve/OCS without continuous prior service
+- Members attending Reserve/Officer Candidate School without continuous prior service

 - While on approved educational leave